Te tiro whānui i tā te Tumu Whakarae taiutu Chief executive remuneration overview

 The chief executive remuneration table includes the remuneration of the secretaries, chief executives and acting chief executives for organisations across the public sector.
 As noted above, remuneration for chief executives is set differently depending on type of organisation.

-This table is updated at least every 6 months, and shows:
+This table is updated twice a year, and shows:

 • remuneration that was earned between completed remuneration reviews